Gregg Saretsky

-Gregg Saretsky (born 1959 in Châteauguay, Quebec) is the former president and CEO of WestJet, a carrier based in Calgary, Alberta.
+Gregg Saretsky (born 1959 in Châteauguay, Quebec) is a former president and CEO of WestJet, a carrier based in Calgary, Alberta.

 He served in that position from April 2010 to March 8, 2018, after the resignation of Sean Durfy.

+Early life and education

 He grew up in a Montreal suburb to a French mother and a German father.
 He moved with his family to Richmond, British Columbia in 1970.
-He acquired a Bachelor of science in microbiology and biochemistry in 1982 and a master of business administration in 1984, both at University of British Columbia.
-1985-1998 he worked with Canadian Airlines International Ltd. (formerly Pacific Western Airlines and CP Air), rising to vice president roles for Airports and Marketing.
-From 1998-2008 he was an executive at Seattle based Alaska Airlines Inc. In mid 2009 he joined WestJet Airlines Ltd. as vacation vice-president; in April 2010 he became CEO of the airline.
+He acquired a Bachelor of Science in microbiology and biochemistry in 1982 and a master of business administration in 1984, both at University of British Columbia.